Fraud Blocker

 3. Select a Specialty When Applying

-• Residential Wireman—Installing electrical systems into residential areas, a 3-year program
+• Residential Wireman—Installing electrical systems in residential areas, a 3-year program

 • VDV Installer Technician—Installing circuits and equipment for low-voltage systems, a 3-year program